Professor of Law Emeritus

-Lowenstein worked as a staff attorney at California Rural Legal Assistance for two and one-half years.
+Lowenstein worked as a staff attorney at California Rural Legal Assistance for two and one-half years beginning in 1968.
 While working for California's Secretary of State, Edmund G. Brown Jr. starting in 1971, he specialized in Election Law and was the main drafter of the Political Reform Act, an initiative statute that California voters approved in 1974, thereby creating a new Fair Political Practices Commission.
 Governor Brown appointed Lowenstein as first chairman of the Commission in 1975.
 Lowenstein has served on the national governing board of Common Cause and has been a board member and a vice president of Americans for Nonsmokers' Rights.
 He has also served as chairman of the Board of Directors of the award-winning theatre troupe Interact and regularly brings the company to the School of Law to perform plays with legal themes, such as Sophocles' Antigone, Ibsen’s An Enemy of the People, and Wouk's The Caine Mutiny Court Martial.

 Professor Lowenstein’s published research runs the gamut of Election Law subjects, including campaign finance, redistricting, voting rights, political parties, and initiatives.
-He has also published some literary criticism on works such as The Merchant of Venice and Bleak House.
+He has also published literary criticism on works such as The Merchant of Venice and Bleak House.

 To obtain news and information about CLAFI or about the Interact play readings at the School of Law, please write to Lowenstein at Lowenstein@law.ucla.edu.